District attorney says investigation ongoing

 A representative for the sheriff said two males, ages 17 and 18, one from Philipstown and the other from an unspecified location, have been charged with felony burglary and misdemeanor criminal mischief, trespass and graffiti charges.
 They appeared before Nelsonville Justice Court Justice Dennis Zenz on Nov.
 14. Because they are younger than 19, they are both considered youthful offenders and were not identified.
 Putnam County District Attorney Robert Tendy said the investigation is continuing.

 The graffiti, which included a Nazi swastika, anti-Semitic slur and obscenities, was spray-painted three days after 11 people died in a shooting at the Tree of Life Synagogue in Pittsburgh.

 The incident prompted outrage and disbelief among Philipstown residents, and a Nov.
 10 vigil organized by the Philipstown Reform Synagogue in response to the Pittsburgh shooting and the graffiti filled St. Mary’s Episcopal Church in Cold Spring.
-Earlier that month, religious leaders in Beacon held a unity rally after anti-Semitic fliers were posted outside two churches there.The Current is a nonprofit supported by its readers; please consider a tax-deductible contribution.
+Earlier that month, religious leaders in Beacon held a unity rally after anti-Semitic fliers were posted outside two churches there.The Current is a nonprofit supported by its readers and provided free to the community.
+Please consider a tax-deductible contribution of $5 per month.